RetroAbstract/rssguard/resources/docs/Documentation.md

 Note that the above examples are cross-platform.
 You can use exactly the same command on Windows, Linux or macOS, if your operating system is properly configured.

-RSS Guard offers [placeholder](#userd-plac) `%data%` which is automatically replaced with full path to RSS Guard [user's data folder](#userd), allowing you to make your configuration fully portable.
+RSS Guard offers [placeholder](#userd-plac) `%data%` which is automatically replaced with the full path to RSS Guard [user's data folder](#userd), allowing you to make your configuration fully portable.
 You can, therefore, use something like this as a source script line: `bash %data%/scripts/download-feed.sh`.

-Also, working directory of process executing the script is set to point to RSS Guard user's data folder.
+Also, the working directory of script process executing is set to point to RSS Guard user's data folder.

 There are [examples of website scrapers](https://github.com/martinrotter/rssguard/tree/master/resources/scripts/scrapers).
 Most of them are written in Python 3, so their execution line is similar to `python script.py`.
-Make sure to examine each script for more information on how to use it.
+Make sure to examine each script for more information on how to use them.

-After your source feed data is downloaded either via URL or custom script, you can optionally post-process it with one more custom script, which will take **raw source data as input**.
+After your source feed data is downloaded either via URL or a custom script, you can optionally post-process it with one more custom script, which will take **raw source data as input**.
 It must produce valid feed data to [**standard output** (stdout)] while printing all error messages to [**error output** (stderr)].

-Format of post-process script execution line is the same as above.
+The format of post-process script execution line is the same as above.

 <img alt="alt-img" src="images/scrape-post.png" width="350px">

-Typical post-processing filter might do things like CSS formatting, localization of content to another language, downloading of complete articles, some kind of filtering, or removing ads.
+A typical post-processing filter might do things like CSS formatting, localization of content to another language, downloading of complete articles, some kind of filtering, or removing ads.

-It's completely up to you if you decide to only use script as `Source` of the script or separate your custom functionality between `Source` script and `Post-process` script.
+It's completely up to you if you decide to only use the script as `Source` of the script or separate your custom functionality between `Source` script and `Post-process` script.
 Sometimes you might need different `Source` scripts for different online sources and the same `Post-process` script and vice versa.

-Third-party tools for scraping made to work with RSS Guard:
+Third-party tools for scraping made to work with RSS Guard are also available:
 * [CSS2RSS](https://github.com/Owyn/CSS2RSS) - can be used to scrape websites with CSS selectors.
 * [RSSGuardHelper](https://github.com/pipiscrew/RSSGuardHelper) - another CSS selectors helper.

-Make sure to give credit to authors that they deserve.
+Make sure to give the authors the credit they deserve.

 ### Notifications <a id="notif"></a>
 RSS Guard allows you to customize desktop notifications.
 There are a number of events which can be configured: